nandappputra/nandappputra/README.md

 ### Hi there 👋

 An engineer based in Jakarta.
 Mostly Java & backend.
-Looking to explore more on the software engineering world!
+Here to explore more on the software engineering world!

 #### Let's talk!
 [📖 Pages](https://nandappputra.github.io/)